jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 [3.1](#3.1) Research, implement, and manage engineering processes using secure design principles

 - **Threat modeling**: a security process where potential threats are identified, categorized, and analyzed.
-It can be performed as a proactive measure during design and development or as an reactive measure once a product has been deployed
+It can be performed as a proactive measure during design and development or as a reactive measure once a product has been deployed
     - Threat modeling identifies the potential harm, the probability of occurrence, the priority of concern, and the means to eradicate or reduce the threat
 - **Least privilege**: states that subjects are granted only the privileges necessary to perform assigned work tasks and no more; this concept extends to data and systems
     - Limiting and controlling privileges based on this concept protects confidentiality and data integrity